SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Ausmus Family Pioneers

-Germany to Tennessee and Illinois
+Germany to Pennsylvania, Virginia, Tennessee and Illinois

-last updated 05/04/08
+last updated 03/10/09

 Introduction:

-I conducted this research out of the interest in knowing my heritage and because of the interesting stories that my grandfather, James Hulse Ausmus had told me about a small town in Tennessee where most of the early residents were either Ausmuses or related in some way to the Ausmuses.
+I conducted this research out of interest in knowing my heritage and because of the interesting stories that my grandfather, James Hulse Ausmus had told me about a small town in Tennessee where most of the early residents were either Ausmuses or related in some way to the Ausmuses.
 He called this town Speedwell, and gave me three books: Old Speedwell Families, by Lawrence Edwards,1955, Ausmus Family History 1711-1962, Harry L. Ausmus 1963 and More Speedwell Families by Joy Edwards Davis 1988.

 Much of this research is based on these books and wherever possible, errors and omissions from these books and tradition have been documented.

 More importantly, I did this research to promote further discoveries of the Ausmus Family Pioneers and their kin.
 I owe a lot of thanks to William J. Hunter who has performed a lifetime of research on our common ancestors.
-I also owe a lot of thanks to the professional genealogists, David R. Smucker, both have provided me with a wealth of valuable insight and facts.

 With all of the following information, there WILL be errors, please email me and let me know.
 My email should be at the bottom.
 This is a "Work in Progress".